AliSoftware/alisoftware.github.io/_posts/2015-09-06-thinking-in-swift-1.md

 * combining multiple `if let` statements into one: `if let x = opt1, y = opt2`
 * using the `guard` statement, which allow us to bail early from a function if a condition is not met, avoiding to shift the rest of the function body.

-Let's also use that code cleaning iteration to remove the variables types when they can be infered — like simply use `let items = NSMutableArray()` — and take advantage of that `guard` statement to also ensure that our json is really an array of `NSDictionary` objects.
+Let's also use that code cleaning iteration to remove the variables types when they can be inferred — like simply use `let items = NSMutableArray()` — and take advantage of that `guard` statement to also ensure that our json is really an array of `NSDictionary` objects.
 Finally, let's use a Swift-er return type `[ListItem]` instead of that ObjC `NSArray`:

 ```swift
 class ListItem {